-Before Portland-based artists Brian DeLaurenti and Jonathan Dahl became The Gay Beards, they were two little boys having playdates after school.
-Since their first encounter nearly twenty years ago, the two have remained the best of friends, teaming up together in the summer of 2014 to bring to life their vision of dressing their facial hair in matching outfits.
+Before Portland-based artists Brian DeLaurenti and Jonathan Dahl became The Gay Beards, they were just two kids having playdates after school.
+Since their first meeting nearly twenty years ago, the two have remained the best of friends, teaming up together in the summer of 2014 to bring to life their vision of dressing their facial hair in matching outfits.
 Over the last year and a half, they’ve put everything from splatter paint and glitter to roses and popcorn in their bristles in hopes of transforming their faces into colorful confections.

 Their name of course is a fun play on words, but as two gay gentlemen, they also want to help inspire others in earnest.
 “We wanted to declare our sexualities boldly, in a positive light, in hopes of encouraging others to be less fearful of accepting themselves.”
 One post at a time, they’re doing just that.